 Coach and player links

-• Alex Meret and Manuel Locatelli were in the Italy team that beat Germany 1-0 in the 2016 European U19 Championship group stage; Benjamin Heinrichs played for Germany.
+• Manuel Locatelli was in the Italy team that beat Germany 1-0 in the 2016 European U19 Championship group stage.

-• Mahmoud Dahoud faced Bernardeschi and Federico Chiesa when Borussia Mönchengladbach took on Fiorentina in the UEFA Europa League round of 32.
-Bernardeschi got the only goal of the first leg in Germany, but Mönchengladbach went through with a 4-3 aggregate win.
+• Mahmoud Dahoud faced Federico Chiesa when Borussia Mönchengladbach took on Fiorentina in the UEFA Europa League round of 32.
+The Italian side got the only goal of the first leg in Germany, but Mönchengladbach went through with a 4-3 aggregate win.

 Luigi Di Biagio, Italy